Kelley has great interest in ancient cultures throughout the world and has read many books and magazine articles about history.

 But many people have proposed alternative theories for the existence of the people of Easter Island and their strange statues.

-In books such as Gods from Outer Space, author Eric Von Daniken theorizes that extraterrestrials, marooned on Easter Island, used lasers or whatever to built the statues, presumably to amuse themselves or perhaps to show the native inhabitants how to impress future generations such as ourselves.
-Then a space ship shows up and takes the ETs back to Alpha Centauri (or name the place).
+In books such as Gods from Outer Space, author Eric Von Daniken theorizes that extraterrestrials, marooned on Easter Island, used lasers or whatever to build the statues, presumably to amuse themselves or perhaps to show the native inhabitants how to impress future generations such as ourselves.
+Then a spaceship shows up and takes the ETs back to Alpha Centauri (or wherever).
 Feeling confident, the native inhabitants try to produce the statues on their own, without lasers or whatever, but can’t repeat the performance, leaving many statues uncompleted.
-This theory seems plausible in a way, because many statues were started but never completed and erected, including the largest one, which weighs 270 tons!
+This theory seems plausible in a way because many statues were started but never completed and erected, including the largest one, which weighs 270 tons!